DecoOliveira98/waitinglist_dublin_airport/README.md

 ## ✨ Features

-- Add passengers with name, phone, number of guests, and preferred notification method.
+- Add passengers with name, phone, number of guests, and notification method.
 - Notify passengers via:
-  - ✅ SMS (Twilio)
   - ✅ Email (Gmail SMTP)
 - View and manage the live waiting list.
 - Export call logs to: